afrazier01/Statistical-Computing-Project/README.md

 I uploaded the rendered QMD and PDF file for both the pre-analysis data transformations and final project report.
 You must download them to view.

 ![image](https://github.com/user-attachments/assets/2e2e4c8d-9a08-4474-92c8-80debab195c1)

+## Questions
+If you have any questions about the repo, open an issue or contact me directly at [amfrazier01@gmail.com](mailto:amfrazier01@gmail.com).
+You can find more of my work at [afrazier01](https://github.com/afrazier01)